-DSGN 350-0 Innovation and Invention Critical role of engineers in the invention/creative process.
-The technologist's role in wealth creation.
+DSGN 350-0 Intellectual Property and Innovation The critical role of engineers in the invention/creative process and of technologists in wealth creation.
 Prerequisite: senior standing or consent of instructor.

 DSGN 360-0 Design Competition Undergraduate teams compete in McCormick's annual autonomous robot contest.
 Work begins winter quarter; teams must pass a qualifying milestone to register for credit in spring quarter.
-Students may register for this course no more than two times.
+Students may register for this course no more than twice.

-DSGN 370-0 Engineering Design Portfolio and Presentation

-Creation of design projects that showcase engineering work and further career goals.
+DSGN 370-0 Engineering Design Portfolio and Presentation Creation of design projects that showcase engineering work and further career goals.
 The portfolio physically presents a story that embodies its creator's goals.